 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 Raw Vegan Chocolate Espresso Pudding

 - food processor

 - 2 ripe avocados

 - ¼ cup coconut milk canned full fat works best, add the thick solid part, not the watery milk.

 - 2 to 4 medjool dates pitted and soaked in water until they’re soft

-- 3 tbsp pure maple syrup add more if you like it sweeter
+- 3 tablespoon pure maple syrup add more if you like it sweeter

-- 3 tbsp espresso coffee brewed not the grounds.Leave it out if you're a strict raw food vegan or don't consume caffeine.
+- 3 tablespoon espresso coffee brewed not the grounds.Leave it out if you're a strict raw food vegan or don't consume caffeine.

 - Vegan whipped topping